c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

     user	4m43.179s
     sys	0m0.436s

-## Creating a container using a bootstrap file
+### Automatic creation of a Gromacs container using a bootstrap file

 Bootstrap files serve as singularity container building scripts (comparable to what Dockerfiles are for Docker).
 Once the previous procedure has somewhat matured it is useful to create a bootstrap file because it simplifies the rebuilding process for a custom container dramatically.